MalteEbner/Emotion_Recognition_From_Speech/README.md

 # Emotion_Recognition_From_Speech
-The task was to create a classifier for emotion recognition from speech
+The project was part of the course 'Deep learning for natural language processing' at the University of Stuttgart.
+The task was to create a classifier for emotion recognition from speech.

 A more detailed task description is found under https://github.com/MalteEbner/Emotion_Recognition_From_Speech/blob/master/Projects.pdf.